Db2-DTE-POC/wxddemo/docs/wxd-vmware.md

-# IBM watsonx.data VMware Image
+# watsonx.data VMware Image

-The IBM watsonx.data lab can be run in a virtual machine environment using VMWare Workstation, VMWare Fusion, or Oracle VirtualBox.
+The watsonx.data lab can be run in a virtual machine environment using VMWare Workstation, VMWare Fusion, or Oracle VirtualBox.
 The location of the OVA file (a compressed OS image format) is provided in the TechZone page for the lab:

 [https://techzone.ibm.com/collection/ibm-watsonxdata-developer-base-image](https://techzone.ibm.com/collection/ibm-watsonxdata-developer-base-image)